GriffinMichalak/FindDairyFree/README.md

 # 🐄🙅‍♂️ FindDairyFree

+An estimated 7% of adults have food allergies in the United States alone, and that number is continually rising.

 FindDairyFree is a mobile iOS application that is designed to help users locate nearby restaurants, bakeries, and cafes that are safe for someone with a dairy allergy to eat at.
 It is a map-based application that shows the user's location (if they allow), and